 What if I don’t have a fully formed project?

 The RYE Fellowship is designed to provide all of the tools and support needed for Fellows to design and implement a community-based project.
-You do not need to have an existing project or idea for a project in order to apply – just a passion for creating change and an interest in exploring and addressing issues that you see in your community.
+You do not need to have an existing project or idea for a project to apply – just a passion for creating change and an interest in exploring and addressing issues that you see in your community.

-How do the monthly stipends work?
+How do the stipends work?

 Is this a job?
 How much time will I spend in RYE programming?